Keyboard shortcuts

 ItemSpecification

-Oil Capacity quarts
+Sump Capacity (max)12 quarts

-Minimum Operating quarts
+Minimum for Operation8 quarts

 Oil Change Procedure

-1. Change oil and filter every 50 hours
+1. Change oil and filter every 50 hours / 4 months (whichever first).

-2. Remove and inspect oil pressure screen
+2. Remove and inspect oil suction screen for metal.

-4. Replace screen crush washer
+4. Replace crush washers as required.

 50-Hour Companion Tasks